 - Michael Snyder (He/Him/His) NYS AmeriCorps Program Director, American Red Cross

 - Gladys Valverde (She/Her/Hers) Contracting Manager, New York eHealth Collaborative and Board Member, Berkshire Farm Center & Services for Youth

 - Danika Vittorio, MBA, (She/Her/Hers) Business Analyst, MVP Health Care

 Nonprofit Board Inclusion Training Series

-Based on a recommendation from the report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation is partnering with Angela Dixon, President/Owner of Dixon Consulting II, LLC, to design a training series on ways to create welcoming board cultures representative of diverse, traditionally underrepresented communities.
+Based on a recommendation from the report Nonprofit Board Diversity: A Snapshot of the Capital Region, the Community Foundation is partnering with Angela Dixon, Senior Vice President/Chief Diversity Officer at Berkshire Bank, to design a training series on ways to create welcoming board cultures representative of diverse, traditionally underrepresented communities.
 The training series is for current nonprofit leaders looking to foster inclusive leadership within their organizations.

 The goals of this training series are to raise awareness and knowledge of the value of diversity, equity, and inclusion for nonprofits; build inclusiveness and diversity on nonprofit boards; advance the cultural competency and sensitivity among nonprofit leaders; educate and inspire those who participate; and provide quality training for our community.
 The three-part series will include: